zx80/flask-simple-auth/README.md

   Currently, the login page should use this parameter to redirect to when ok.

-- `FSA_SERVER_ERROR` controls the status code returned on the module internal errors, to help distinguish thse from other internal errors which may occur.
+- `FSA_SERVER_ERROR` controls the status code returned on the module internal errors, to help distinguish these from other internal errors which may occur.
   Default is *500*.

 The authentication scheme attempted on a route can be altered with the